This Affiliate Services Agreement (“Agreement”) is entered into between:

 - The Affiliate represents and warrants that:

-- it has full power and authority to enter into and perform its obligations under this Agreement and that performance under this Agreement will comply with all relevant laws, rules and regulations including but not limited to applicable Privacy and Data Protection laws; GDPR rules and regulations, as applicable.
+- it has full power and authority to enter into and perform its obligations under this Agreement and that performance under this Agreement will comply with all relevant laws, rules and regulations including but not limited to applicable General Data Protection Regulation (GDPR) and the Data Protection Act 2018, other privacy and data protection rules and regulations, as applicable.

 - that none of the advertising methods it uses or any aspect of the provision of the Services infringes any third party’s intellectual property rights and that the use in any way of any materials whatsoever used or provided by the Advertiser, or to which users can link or services and/or products are made available: